reactive-python/reactpy-django/docs/src/reference/hooks.md

     In summary, you will need to:

+    1. Install [`redis`](https://redis.io/download/) on your machine.

-    1. Run the following command to install `channels-redis` in your Python environment.
+    2. Run the following command to install `channels-redis` in your Python environment.

         ```bash linenums="0"
         pip install channels-redis
         ```

-    2. Configure your `settings.py` to use `RedisChannelLayer` as your layer backend.
+    3. Configure your `settings.py` to use `RedisChannelLayer` as your layer backend.

         ```python linenums="0"
         CHANNEL_LAYERS = {